openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 ### Copy and paste to run the wifi and oref0-setup scripts

+Go to this webpage in a separate page: https://github.com/openaps/docs/blob/dev/scripts/openaps-bootstrap.sh.

-Copy and paste the script from https://github.com/openaps/docs/blob/dev/scripts/openaps-bootstrap.sh.
-Hit enter.
+Copy all of those lines; go back to Terminal and paste into the command line.
+Then, hit enter.

 The script will do some initial installing, check the wifi, and ask you to hit enter to proceed.